Neoj1sec142/Java-etc/sect2/oop/three/oop3.md

     implementation of the abstract methods declared in the super class.
 - if a subclass does not implement all the abstract methods of the abstract superclass, then the subclass must be declared abstract as well

+### Interfaces in Java:
+- Interfaces -> Abstract Class - data abstraction simply refers tp providing only essential info about the daya to the outside world, hiding the background details or implementation

+* an interface in java is just like a class, yet it's not a class.
+An interface can have methods and variables jist like the class but the methods declared in the interface are default abstract
+* also the variables declared in an interface are public, static & final by default
+* an interface is a collection of abstract methods and prvides a fully abstract class.
+    For the class to use these methods, it needs to implement an interface, thereby inheriting the abstract methods of interface
+* KEYWORD = interface
+* KEYWORD to implement = implements
+##### SYNTAX #####
+interface interfaceName{
+    //body of interface
+}
+class className implements interfaceName{
+    //body of class
+}
+* Shape.java - implementing interface ex
+    * an interface is implicitly abstract.
+You do not need to use the abstract keyword while declaring an interface
+    * Each method in an interface is also implicitly abstract, so the abstract keyword is not needed
+    * Methods in an interface are implicitly public
+    * Just like a class, an interface is written in a file .java ext, w/the nam of the interface matching the name of the file